cosmos/sdk-tutorials/academy/3-my-own-chain/stored-game.md

 A good start to developing a checkers blockchain is to define the rule set of the game.
 There are many versions of the rules.
 Choose [a very simple set of basic rules](https://www.ducksters.com/games/checkers_rules.php) to avoid getting lost in the rules of checkers or the proper implementation of the board state.

-Use [a ready-made implementation](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go) with the additional rule that the board is 8x8, played on black cells and black plays first.
+Use [a ready-made implementation](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go) with the additional rule that the board is 8x8, is played on black cells, and black plays first.
 This code will not need adjustments.
 Copy this rules file into a `rules` folder inside your module.
 Change its package from `checkers` to `rules`.
 You can do this by command-line:

 ```sh
 $ mkdir x/checkers/rules